Job Settings

 3. Description

-Descriptions are optional and have no restrictions, but it is a good practice to add them and keep them short and informative.
+Descriptions are optional and not restricted.
+However, it is a good practice to add them.
+Keep them short and to the point.

 4. Scheduled Run

-There are two runtime types:
+There are two types of execution:

 -